MichaelCourtney/composband/readme.txt

   the 2012 Express edition as the MS seems to have "broken" Intellisense once again.
 Open poschengband.sln and compile.

+  To compile the source code in MinGW:
+  $ ./autogen.sh
+  $ ./configure --enable-win
+  $ make

+  MinGW sometimes randomly chokes on one of these steps, in which case you will need to redo that step.

 -----  Basic for Playing  ------